JibyJoje/Python-Training/README.md

 ### Lists:

 - A list is created by placing all the items inside square brackets `[]` separated by commas.
-- It can have any number of items that belong to different datatypes like `int, float, String, etc`.
+- It can have any number of items that belong to different data types like `int, float, String, etc`.
 - A list can also have another list as an item within it called as the `nested list`.
 - Similar to `Strings`, lists are also indexed and start with the index of 0.
-- The value of a list can be acccessed in the follow way `list_name[index]`.
+- The value of a list can be accessed in the follow way `list_name[index]`.
 - The items inside a list can be deleted by `del list_name[index]`.

+#### List Functions:

+- The `index()` method returns the index at which the `value` is present within the list.
+- The `append()` method adds the new item to the end of the list.
+- The `insert()` method adds the new item at the index that is mentioned as a parameter. `e.g. insert(1, "Jiby")`
+- the `remove()` method accepts the value as a parameter and then removes this value from the list.
+If there are duplicate values then the first occurrence of the item is removed from the list.
+- The difference between the `del myList[index]` and the `remove()` function is that the `del function` accepts an index value where as the `remove()` function accepts the value of the item itself.
+- The `sort()` method can be used to sort the items in a list in an sorted order.
+- The `sort(reverse=True)` will sort the list in the reverse order.
+- The `sort(key=str.lower)` will sort the list in an true alphabetical order.